Skip to main

 A complete Elevate application includes:

-• Elevate application form (to be completed by the student)
+• Elevate application form (to be completed by the applicant)

-• Written Statement (no more than 250 words, to be completed by the student)
+• Written Statement (no more than 250 words, to be completed by the applicant)

 • All applicants are asked to respond to the following prompt: “Please describe how you believe Elevate will help you be successful at McDaniel.”